phalcon/documentation/docs/db-models.md

 | Objects | `Phalcon\Mvc\Model\Resultset::HYDRATE_OBJECTS` |
 | Records | `Phalcon\Mvc\Model\Resultset::HYDRATE_RECORDS` |

 The default hydration mode is to return records (`HYDRATE_RECORDS`).
-We can easily change the hydration mode to get arrays or objects back.
+We can change the hydration mode to get arrays or objects back.
 Changing the hydration mode to anything other than `HYDRATE_RECORDS` will return objects (or arrays) that have no connection to the database i.e. we will not be able to perform any operations on those objects such as `save()`, `create()`, `delete()` etc.

 ```php
 <?php